 In a cruel twist, the tools and means he used on criminals were used on him.
 He got set up by our government and sentenced to seven years in prison.
 Everything he worked for collapsed.
 Friends and co-workers abandoned him and he had to survive as a convicted cop in prison, not an easy thing.

 Read about the life of a man who is trying to bounce back and restore the dignity he lost because of a betrayal by those he had trusted.

-The book, Narc - Convictions of a DEA Agent, is available on Amazon and Barnes & Noble.
+The book, Narc - Convictions of an Undercover Agent, is available on Amazon and Barnes & Noble.